bnb-chain/greenfield-storage-provider/core/taskqueue/README.md

 TQueue is the interface to task queue.
 The task queue is mainly used to maintain tasks are running.
 In addition to supporting conventional FIFO operations, task queue also has some customized operations for task.
-For example, Has, PopByKey, PopPush.
+For example, Has, PopByKey.

 ## TQueueWithLimit